-A timely response - whether positive, neutral, or negative - says that someone has considered the idea or feedback.
-But, a slow response equals no response.

-So, what's the definition of "timely?"
+A timely response - whether positive, neutral, or negative - says someone has considered the idea or feedback.
+A slow response equals no response.
+So what's the definition of "timely"?
 Various customer service satisfaction surveys suggest that 88 percent of customers expect to receive a response to their email inquiry within 24 hours.
-Another 12 percent expect a response within an hour.

-Compared to this customer expectation, how does the timeliness of your internal responses to team members measure up?
+Twelve percent expect a response within an hour.
+Compared to this customer expectation, consider how the timeliness of your internal responses to team members measures up?

-4. Fear
+Fear

 Some people don't communicate with the boss for fear of reprisal about bad news.
 Also, a common habit for some leaders is to assign the person who points out a problem the task of wrestling that problem to the ground.
 Who needs another extra-curricular assignment if you're already working to peak capacity?